arduino-libraries/Arduino_PowerManagement/README.md

 ## Examples
 - [Battery](./examples/Battery/Battery.ino) - Demonstrates battery metrics monitoring.
 - [Charger](./examples/Charger/Charger.ino) - Illustrates charger status monitoring and control.
-- [DeepSleep_WakeFromPin](./examples/DeepSleep_WakeFromPin/DeepSleep_WakeFromPin.ino) - Demonstrates how to wake up the board from deep sleep using a wakeup pin.
+- [Standby_WakeFromPin](./examples/Standby_WakeFromPin/Standby_WakeFromPin.ino) - Demonstrates how to wake up the board from standby using a wakeup pin.
-- [DeepSleep_WakeFromRTC_C33](./examples/DeepSleep_WakeFromRTC/DeepSleep_WakeFromRTC_C33.ino) - Demonstrates how to use the RTC to wake the Portenta C33 from deep sleep.
+- [Standby_WakeFromRTC_C33](./examples/Standby_WakeFromRTC_C33/Standby_WakeFromRTC_C33.ino) - Demonstrates how to use the RTC to wake the Portenta C33 from standby.
-- [DeepSleep_WakeFromRTC_H7](./examples/DeepSleep_WakeFromRTC/DeepSleep_WakeFromRTC_H7.ino) - Demonstrates how to use the RTC to wake the Portenta H7 from deep sleep.
+- [Standby_WakeFromRTC_H7](./examples/Standby_WakeFromRTC_H7/Standby_WakeFromRTC_H7.ino) - Demonstrates how to use the RTC to wake the Portenta H7 from standby.
-- [Powershell](./examples/Powershell/Powershell.ino) - Provides an interactive shell on the serial port that allows you to interact with any aspect of this library.

 ## 👀 Instructions